 4. The parent(s) hand the Torah to the child.

 This relatively new ritual is meant to symbolize how the Torah, the holiest book of the Jewish religion, is passed from generation to generation, and has been passed from generation to generation for thousands of years.

-Some congregations allow the non-Jewish parent to participate in this ritual, although they may restrict the non-Jewish parent from touching the Torah.
-According to rulings from the Conservative moment’s authority on Jewish law, non-Jews are not allowed to touch the Torah.
+Some congregations allow the parent who isnt' Jewish to participate in this ritual, although they may restrict that parent from touching the Torah.
+According to rulings from the Conservative moment’s authority on Jewish law, those who aren't Jewish are not allowed to touch the Torah.